Picture of Orca (killer whale) Rob Lott

 The orca, also known as a killer whale, is distinctive in appearance with large black bodies, a white underside, a white patch above and behind the eye, and a grey 'saddle patch' behind the dorsal fin

 Orcas are extremely fast swimmers and have been recorded at speeds of up to 54km/h.
 Most studies have centred around the Pacific Northwest where three distinct ecotypes exist: coastal fish-eaters (‘residents'); marine mammal eaters (‘transients') and ‘offshores' – whose dietary habits are unknown.
 One striking feature of the ‘resident' orcas in this area is that no apparent dispersal or immigration of birth group has been recorded in 30 years of study, making them one big family group.

 A ten-year study in Kamchatka has identified two separate ecotypes of fish-eaters and transients.
 In Antarctica three ecotypes are recognised with more pronounced morphological and biological differences.
 Various specialised hunting techniques have been observed.
 Off Peninsula Valdes, Argentina, and the Crozet Islands, orcas feed on South American sea lions and Southern elephant seals in shallow water, even beaching themselves temporarily.
 Adult killer whales have been observed to teach the younger ones the skills of hunting in shallow water.
 Another technique for capturing seals is known as wave-hunting: killer whales spy-hop to locate seals resting on ice floes and then create waves by swimming together in groups.
 As the water washes over the floe, it makes the seal slide into the water where an orca waits to kill it.

 Orcas are found throughout the world's seas, typically in extended pods, or family groups, that share a common dialect.
 Relationships with other pods can be deduced by determining the number of calls they share indicating degree of relatedness.
 Pods that share no calls are in different clans or communities.
 Though cosmopolitan in distribution they are most abundant in cold, temperate, coastal areas.
-In general, orca populations have probably been affected by human activities to relatively small degree when compared with other marine mammal species.
+In general, orca populations have probably been affected by human activities to a relatively small degree when compared with other marine mammal species.
 However, habitat degradation, prey depletion and pollution now threaten certain populations.